Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

 a=7, b=8, c=9
 ```

-The Python language recently acquired some more advanced tuple unpacking to help with situations where you may want to “pluck” a few elements from the beginning of a tuple.
-This uses the special syntax *rest, which is also used in function signatures to capture an arbitrarily long list of positional arguments:
+You may want to `“pluck”` a few elements from the beginning of a tuple.

+This uses the special syntax `*rest`, which is also used in function signatures to capture an arbitrarily long list of positional arguments:
 ```python=
 In [29]: values = 1, 2, 3, 4, 5
 In [30]: a, b, *rest = values